-Happy Monday: England embarks on major easing of lockdown
+Happy Monday?
+England embarks on major easing of lockdown

 The other parts of the U.K. — Scotland, Wales and Northern Ireland — are taking broadly similar steps.
 In Wales, thousands of people poured onto beaches and mountain spots on Saturday, after the authorities lifted travel restrictions that have been in place since December.

-Many aspects of England’s lockdown remains in place with the British government stressing that it’s taking a cautious approach to lifting the restrictions.
+Many aspects of England’s lockdown remain in place with the British government stressing that it’s taking a cautious approach to lifting the restrictions, not least because of rising cases in continental Europe.

 Most nonessential businesses remain closed, along with pubs, restaurants, gyms, cinemas, theaters, museums and sports stadiums.
-And the government continues to urge people to work at home where they can.
+And the government continues to urge people to work at home where they can, while traveling abroad is banned except for a few special reasons.

 The U.K. has recorded more than 126,000 COVID-19 deaths, the highest toll in Europe.
 Deaths have decreased sharply over the past few weeks as the number of people contracting the virus has fallen dramatically during the lockdown and the rapid rollout of coronavirus vaccines.
 On Sunday, the U.K. recorded 3,872 new cases, the lowest daily figure in six months.

 Prime Minister Boris Johnson urged the public to remain cautious and not to mix indoors.
-A public information campaign is launching warnings against the dangers of gathering indoors,
+A “fresh air” public information campaign is launching warning against the dangers of gathering indoors.

 “Despite today’s easements, everyone must continue to stick to the rules, remember ‘hands, face, space,’ and come forward for a vaccine when called,” he said.